 Take Some Time to Prepare

-Forewarned is forearmed and anticipating the questions you might be asked is a wise strategy.
+Forewarned is forearmed: anticipating the questions you might be asked during a job interview is a wise strategy.
 If you test yourself using the examples above and these common interview questions and answers, you’ll be more confident during your actual interview.

 Also, prepare some questions of your own.
 Your interviewer will expect you to have some questions about the job or the company.
 If you feel like you need a little help, review this guide to interview questions for you to ask the interviewer.